biromiro/feup-sope/fe5/ex1/sol_1.md

 ## v - the CPU operates much faster compared to the speed of the DMA controller

-The best programming model would be Polling/Interrupts
+The best programming model would be Interrupts